Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Introduction

 \subsection{Acknowledgements}

 NB was supported by the ERC Advanced Grant 741487 ``Quantum Fields and Probability''.
 PL was supported by the Academy of Finland project 339982 ``Quantum Fields and Probability''.
 PL would like to thank Kalle Koskinen, Jaakko Sinko, and Aleksis Vuoksenmaa for useful conversations.
-Both authors would like to thank Leonardo Tolomeo for helpful comments on the preprint.
+Both authors would like to thank Leonardo Tolomeo for helpful comments on the preprint, and the anonymous referees for their thorough reading of the manuscript.